pimterry/notes/README.md

 Opens your `$EDITOR` of choice for a new note, with the given name.
 The name can include slashes, if you want to put your note in a subfolder.
 Shorthand alias also available with `notes n`.

-### `notes ls <directory-pattern>`

-Lists notes and subdirectories non-recursively.

 ### `notes find <part-of-a-note-name>`

-Searches note filenames and paths for the given string, and returns all the matches.
+Searches note filenames and paths for the given string, and returns every single match.
+If no pattern is specified, this returns every single note.
 Shorthand alias also available with `notes f`.

 ### `notes grep <part-of-some-note-content>`

 Searches all note content for the given string and returns all the matches.
 Shorthand alias also available with `notes g`.

+### `notes ls <directory>`

+Lists note names and note directories at a single level.
+Lists all top level notes and directories if no path is provided, or the top-level contents of a directory if one is provided.

 ### `notes open`